Podcastindex-org/podcast-namespace/README.md

    This element lists multiple possible donation/funding links for the podcast.

-## Categories
+- **\<podcast:category>**[category Name]**\</podcast:category>**

+   Channel

+   (optional | multiple)

+   See "Categories" in this document for an explanation.
+There can be up to a total of 9 categories defined.

    There can be a maximum of 9 category elements defined in a feed.
 Any number greater than that should be discarded.

    Category names are defined in the accompanying "categories.json" file in this repository.
 They should be referenced in the element by their textual name.
    The characters can be in any case.
 This list of categories aims to replicate the current standard but also eliminate as much as possible compound, heirarchical naming and the use of ampersands.
 Thus, "Health & Fitness" becomes "Health" and "Fitness" as two distinct categories.
 And, "Religion & Spirituality" becomes two separate categories.
 Again, they are different things that don't always go together.
 Splitting them allows for more flexible combinations.
 And, avoiding ampersands makes xml encoding errors less likely.